A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Introduction

-Fixed-step and line-search methods are most relevant to our current paper. \cite{RoyW17a, royer2020a-newton-cg-alg} use a line search method that takes a Newton-CG step when the gradients are large and compute a negative curvature step when the gradients are small.
-They obtain iteration complexity of \(\bigO{\max\{ \epsg^{-3/2}, \epsH^{-3}\}}\) and \(\bigtO{\max\{\epsg^{-3}\epsH^{3}, \epsH^{-3}\}}\), respectively, and their operation complexity is a factor of \(\epsH^{-1/2}\) greater than their iteration complexity. \cite{YCarmon_JCDuchi_OHinder_ASidford_2018a} similarly combined accelerated gradient descent and minimum eigenvector to achieve operation complexity \(\bigO{\epsilon_g^{-7/4}}\), assuming $\epsH = \epsg^{1/2}$.
+Fixed-step and line-search methods are most relevant to our current paper. \cite{RoyW17a, royer2020a-newton-cg-alg} use a line search method that takes a Newton-CG step when the gradients are large and computes a negative curvature step when the gradients are small.
+They obtain iteration complexity of \(\Order{\max\{ \epsg^{-3/2}, \epsH^{-3}\}}\) and \(\tOrder{\max\{\epsg^{-3}\epsH^{3}, \epsH^{-3}\}}\), respectively, and their operation complexity is a factor of \(\epsH^{-1/2}\) greater than their iteration complexity. \cite{YCarmon_JCDuchi_OHinder_ASidford_2018a} similarly combined accelerated gradient descent and minimum eigenvector to achieve operation complexity \(\Order{\epsilon_g^{-7/4}}\), assuming $\epsH = \sqrt{\epsg}$.

 \paragraph{Inexact derivatives.} There is increasing interest in finding approximate second-order stationary points when exact derivatives are not available.
 Some papers directly model inexactness in the gradient and Hessian oracles.
-Others pay special attention to the sampling setting, where the objective function has a finite-sum structure \(f = \frac1N \sum_{i}^{N} f_{i}\) and the inexactness comes from (batch) subsampling of \(f_{i}\)'s.
-Since the algorithms and their guarantees are very different in the sampling and non-sampling settings, we review them separately.
+Others pay special attention to the sampling setting, where the objective function has a finite-sum structure \(f = \frac1N \sum_{i=1}^{N} f_{i}\) or stochastic structure $f(\cdot) = \E_{\omega} f(\cdot,\omega) $ and the inexactness comes from (batch) subsampling of \(f_{i}\) or $f(\cdot, w)$.
+Since the algorithms and their guarantees are quite different in the inexact and stochastic settings, we review these alternatives separately.

-\subparagraph{Sampling / stochastic settings.} Specific to stochastic settings, we use the term ``total operation complexity'' to describe the total number of gradient or Hessian-vector product evaluations of a single sample $f_i$.
-Perturbed stochastic gradient descent \cite{ge2015tensor, jin2021nonconvex} has total operation complexity \(\bigtO{1/\epsg^{4}}\) when $\epsH = \epsg^{1/2}$.
+\subparagraph{Stochastic settings (including finite-sum problems~\eqref{eq:fs}).} Specific to stochastic settings, we use the term ``total sample-operation complexity'' to describe the total number of gradient or Hessian-vector product evaluations of a single sample $f_i$.
+Perturbed stochastic gradient descent \cite{ge2015tensor, jin2021nonconvex} has total sample-operation complexity \(\tOrder{\epsg^{-4}}\) when $\epsH = \sqrt{\epsg}$.